Abdul Aziz Mia

 Abu Saleh Mohammad Abdul Aziz Mia (born 1951/1952; known as Abdul Aziz Mia and Ghoramara Aziz) is a Bangladesh Jamaat-e-Islami politician and a former Jatiya Sangsad member from the Gaibandha-1 constituency during 2001–2006.
 In 2017, he was sentenced to capital punishment for committing crimes against humanity during the Liberation War in 1971.

 Career

 Aziz is a central committee member of the Bangladesh Jamaat-e-Islami party.
+Abdul Aziz Miah was elected Member of Parliament in the 2001 Election from Gaibandha-1 (Sunderganj) Constituency as a four-party alliance candidate from Bangladesh Jamaat-e-Islami.
 In June 2016, he, along with five others, was charged with genocide, murder, illegal confinement, loot, arson, torture and other crimes during Bangladesh's Liberation War in 1971.